Data-driven calibration of linear estimators with minimal penalties

+We performed experiments with kernel ridge regression with kernel $k(x,y) \!=\! \prod_{i=1}^d e^{-|x_i-y_i| }\,$ (where the goal is to learn the regularization parameter), with nearest-neighbor regression (where the goal is to learn the number of neighbors), and with locally-weighted regression (where the goal is to learn the bandwidth of the kernel).

-\textbf{Jump.} In Figure~\ref{fig:jump} (left), we consider data $x_i \in \R^6$, $n=1000$, and study the size of the jump in Figure~\ref{fig:jump} for kernel ridge regression.
+\paragraph{Jump.} In Figure~\ref{fig:jump:2} we study the size of the jump for kernel ridge regression.
 With half the optimal penalty (which is used in traditional variable selection for linear regression), we do not get any jump, while with the minimal penalty we always do.
-In Figure~\ref{fig:jump} (right), we plot the same curves for the multiple kernel learning problem with two kernels on two different 4-dimensional variables, with similar results.
-In addition, we show two ways of optimizing over $\lambda \in \Lambda = \R_+^2$, by discrete optimization with $n$ different kernel matrices---a situation covered by Theorem~\ref{thm.algo}---or with continuous optimization with respect to $\eta$ in Eq.~\eqref{eq.mkl}, by gradient descent---a situation not covered by Theorem~\ref{thm.algo}.
+Note that on the left plots, we may get sharp (but of lower amplitude) jumps away from $C = \sigma^2$.
+In this particular situation, this is due to the periodicity of the sine function.

-\textbf{Comparison of estimator selection methods.} In Figure~\ref{fig:comparison}, we plot model selection results for 20 replications of data ($d=4$, $n=500$), comparing GCV \cite{Cra_Wah:1979}, our minimal penalty algorithm, and cross-validation methods.
-In the left part (single kernel), we compare to the oracle (which can be computed because we can enumerate $\Lambda$), and use for cross-validation all possible values of $\lambda$.
-In the right part (multiple kernel), we compare to the performance of Mallows' $C_L$ when $\sigma^2$ is known (i.e., penalty in Eq.~\ref{eq.penid}), and since we cannot enumerate all $\lambda$'s, we use the solution obtained by MKL with CV~\cite{grouplasso}.
-We also compare to using our minimal penalty algorithm with the sum of kernels.
+\paragraph{Comparison of estimator selection methods.} In Figure~\ref{fig:jump:3}, we plot model selection results for 20 replications of data, comparing GCV \cite{Cra_Wah:1979} and Mallows $C_L$ penalty (which assumes the knowledge of $\sigma^2$).
+For the minimal penalty, we consider two strategies for finding the largest jump.
+We select the set of parameters so that the degrees of freedom are integers in $[0,n]$.
+In the first strategy, we select the value $C$ with the largest jump, while in the second strategy we select the first $C$ so that the selected degrees of freedom goes below $n/2$.

+We compare to the oracle (which can be computed because we can enumerate $\Lambda$).
+We see in Figure~\ref{fig:jump:3} that (a) the largest jump is not a good heuristic as spurrious jumps may occur, (b) the minimal penalty technique outperforms GCV, and (c) that in some cases, Mallows (which assumes more knowledge) is outperformed by our minimal penalty strategy.
+Indeed, when the signal-to-noise ratio is small, overpenalizing a bit (i.e., multiplying Mallows' penalty by a factor $\kappa>1$) is often useful, which turns out to be done automatically with the minimal penalty.